-So, where do you get that important data to build your customer persona(s)?
+Where do you get the important data to build your customer persona(s)?
 Here are a few ideas:

 - Use social media channels that align with your customer’s habits (i.e. spend your time where your customer hangs out)